wolfiestyle/array_ext/README.md

 assert_eq!(average([8.96, 3.14, 17.9]), 10.0);
 ```

-Currently implemented for sizes 0 to 32.
+Currently implemented for [T; N] where N: 0 to 32.
 It's meant to be a workaround for the lack of integer generics.